 The budget is administered by FAMU as agreed in the 1987 Memorandum of Agreement.
 As a result, when FSU has wanted to increase funding of the Joint College unilaterally, it has designated funds within the FSU budget but not transferred them into the Joint College.
 Presumably, this is to retain control of the funds in the event that they need to pull some back.
 Hence, there is another roughly \$6 million within FSU that supports Joint College faculty and research.
-Beyond that, FSU has established a number of research laboratories in the vicinity of the Joint College that support faculty in the College.
+Beyond that, FSU has established a number of research laboratories in the vicinity of the Joint College that support faculty in the College but report to the Vice President of Research at FSU.
 Funds in those centers, we presume, are not credited to the Joint College.

 Hence, coming up with a clear picture of the total resources of the Joint College is difficult.
-It includes the obvious funding within the College, plus funding held in FSU, and in the research labs.
+It includes the obvious funding within the College, plus funding held in FSU, and in the research laboratories.
 In any case, both operating budget and research expenditures significantly lag numbers reported by engineering colleges within universities currently ranked in the top 25 publics, as discussed in II.A.4.